-Students enrolled in our ASES/ASSETS programs attend the afterschool program immediately upon school dismissal until 6:00 p.m.
-The programs provide academic assistance, an opportunity for students to participate in physical activities, high-quality enrichment programs and activities, and a daily snack.
+Students enrolled in our ASES/21st CCLC/ASSETS programs attend the after-school program immediately upon school dismissal until 6:00 p.m.
+Program hours during the 2020-2021 school year may vary to accommodate adjusted hybrid-instruction school schedules as a result of the ongoing COVID-19 pandemic.
+ASES programs provide academic assistance, distance learning support, an opportunity for students to participate in physical activities, high-quality enrichment programs and activities, and a daily snack.
 Enrollment at many of our ASES programs is limited.
 If you are interested in enrolling, please contact the site supervisor at your respective school or contact our office at (714) 530-0430.

 How do I enroll in an ASES program?

 - Check the list of sites above to make sure that an ASES program is offered at your child’s school.

 - Download our registration form and complete both sides.